arashnm80/best-instagram-downloader/README.md

 ## How to run guide
 - clone repo
-- set these to env
+- set these to `.env` file in the root folder of repo
 ```
 BEST_INSTAGRAM_DOWNLOADER_BOT_API
 LOG_CHANNEL_ID